Poncelet Triangles: a Theory for Locus Ellipticity: Generic Ellipse Pair

 By AM-GM inequality, this last quantity is always strictly greater than 0 unless $|u|=|v|$, which only happens when the locus of $\X$ is degenerate (see \cref{lem:ell-param}).
 If $|u|\neq|v|$, we will have $\left|\frac{d}{d t}\X(t)\right|^2>0$, and hence the velocity vector never vanishes, meaning that the $\X$ sweeps its smooth locus monotonically, as desired. \end{proof}

-\begin{proposition} Let $\X$ be a fixed linear combination of $X_2$, $X_3$, and $X_k$, where $X_k$ is some stationary center over the family of 3-periodics.
-Over a full cycle of 3-periodics, the winding number of $\X$ over its elliptical locus is $\pm 3$, except for when this locus is degenerate. \end{proposition}
+\begin{proposition} Let $\X$ be a fixed linear combination of $X_2$, $X_3$, and $X_k$, where $X_k$ is some stationary center over the family of Poncelet triangles.
+Over a full cycle of said triangles, the winding number of $\X$ over its elliptical locus is $\pm 3$, except for when this locus is degenerate. \end{proposition}

 \begin{proof} By \cref{thm:ellipse-locus}, the locus of $\X$ can be parametrized by $u \l+v\frac{1}{\l}+w$ for some $u,v,w\in\mathbb{C}$.
-From \cref{rem:monotone-Blaschke}, one can see that the winding number of $\lambda$ associated to 3-periodics is $+3$ for each full counterclockwise cycle of 3-periodics over the outer Poncelet ellipse.
+From \cref{rem:monotone-Blaschke}, one can see that the winding number of $\lambda$ associated to Poncelet triangles is $+3$ for each full counterclockwise cycle of said triangles over the outer Poncelet ellipse.
 Thus, it is sufficient to prove that the winding number of $\X$ over its elliptical locus is $\pm 1$ as $\lambda$ goes around the complex unit circle just once in the counterclockwise direction.

 Since $w$ is the center of the elliptic locus of $\X$ (see \cref{lem:ell-param}), we compute the winding number of $\X$ around $w$.
 Parametrizing $\X$ as $\X(t)=u e^{i t}+v e^{-i t}+w$ where $\lambda=e^{i t}$, one can directly compute the winding number as \cite[Lemma 1, p.
 114]{ahlfors1979-complex}: